NethServer/ns8-docs/nextcloud.rst

 * integration with NethServer 8 :ref:`user-domains-section`
 * automatic backup

-You can install multiple Nextcloud instances on the same node from the :ref:`software-center-section`.
+You can install multiple Nextcloud instances on the same node from the :ref:`software_center-section`.

 Configuration
 =============